Samsung's Galaxy Buds+ offer improved battery life and more for $150

 After hyping the Galaxy Buds' performance for voice calls, the results were disappointing during my review.
 They were just... fine.
 Samsung is clearly trying to improve that aspect as it added a second external microphone on the Galaxy Buds+.
 We'll have to wait for our review unit to confirm if this makes a difference.
 Audio quality wasn't great on that first set either, but the company says the Galaxy Buds+ have "best in class audio quality."
 Again, something we'll put to the test, but Samsung did opt for "2-way dynamic" speakers this time around.
 On paper, that's an improvement from the "1-way dynamic" speakers on the previous model.

 True to the rumors, the Galaxy Buds+ still lack active noise cancellation (ANC).
 However, if Samsung managed to improve battery life, sound quality and call audio -- all while keeping the price relatively low -- this new accessory could be a contender.
 The Galaxy Buds+ will be available February 14th in white, black, red and blue via Samsung's website for $149.99 -- $20 more than the Galaxy Buds.
+You can pre-order now.
 The earbuds will be available from other retailers in March.